Introduction

 }

 The DSN standard uses only one category of subnet nodes known as validators, but subnets are not restricted to this structure.
-Subnets can employ any classification strategies, models, or roles they would like, such as coordinators, accountants, reputation-based roles, etc. These roles can be used to customize the subnet scoring mechanisms.
+Subnets can employ any classification strategies, models, or roles they would like, such as coordinators, accountants, reputation-based roles, etc. These roles can be used to customize the subnet incentive mechanisms.

-On-Chain Subnet Node Classifications
+Subnet Node Classifications

 Each subnet node is classified on-chain by its permissions and capabilities.
 These permissions are based on the on-chain capabilities, not within subnets.
 To make these roles permission-based within subnets, subnet developers can develop such roles.